intel/transfer-learning/tests/README.md

 # Run tests with make, or skip this step to run individually
 make test

+# Run only unittests with make
+make unittest

+# Run only integration tests with make
+make integration

 # Create a virtual env or conda env for the test environment
 conda create --name tlt_tests python=3.9